CryptoPascal31/pact-evm-bridge-arch/bridge_architecture.md

 But this model has been improved by using a distributed model with many approvers.
 It has the following advantages:
  * High availability: no single point of failure.
 This can be improved if some **Approvers** embed their own node and/or use different RPC/endpoints
  * Better security.
-If a approver is being hacked and its keys disclosed, this is not sufficient to steal money, because **Owner** define a minimum signature count.
+If a approver is being hacked and its keys disclosed, this is not sufficient to steal money, because **Owner** defines a minimum signature count.

- Moreover, by using Kadena, and the features of Pact, **User** never communicate directly with the **Approvers**.
+ Moreover, by using Kadena, and the features of Pact, **User** never communicates directly with the **Approvers**.
 This has the following advantages:
    * No direct threat of being exploited using a Web or RPC exploit.
    * The **Approvers** locations and IPs are unknown.
 They can be spread around the world and hosted by different ISPs.
    * The bridge doesn't depend on a specific Front-end => Can still be used only by transacting with the Blockchains.